-Potholes are the unavoidable result of an ageing highway surface being subjected to trafficking and adverse weather conditions.
+Potholes are the unavoidable result of an ageing highway being subjected to traffick and adverse weather conditions.

-We undertake safety inspections on a regular basis on our entire highway network.
+We undertake safety inspections on a monthly basis across our highway network.

 As potholes can develop over a very short time it is possible that one can appear between inspections and consequently we are not aware of it.
 This is why we appreciate you reporting them.